kubedb/cli/docs/guides/memcached/cli/cli.md

 ### How to Describe Objects

 `kubedb describe` command allows users to describe any KubeDB object.
-The following command will describe Memcached database `memcached-demo` with relevant information.
+The following command will describe Memcached server `memcached-demo` with relevant information.

 ```console
 $ kubedb describe mc memcached-demo